Canol Project: Construction

 W.A.
 Bechtel Co, H. Price & Co. and W. E. Callahan Construction Co. formed a consortium to construct the project.
-Known as Bechtel-Price-Callahan it also included six associated companies.
+Known as Bechtel-Price-Callahan (BPC) it also included six associated companies.
 Standard Oil Company was a consultant on the project and would operate the refinery in Whitehorse.
 Imperial Oil owned the Norman Wells field and would be responsible for the supply of oil.
 J. Gordon Turnbull and Sverdrup and Parcel were chosen to the project's architect and engineer of record.

 The eventual scope of the project included: